220pmc/stats220/index.md

 *This meme is to describe our feelings when a weather report completely goes wrong:* ***Frustration***.

-Below are the two images initially without borders.
+Below are the two images initially without borders:
 ![](/images/forcast.png)
 ![](/images/reality.png)